Jadaan59/C-PipleLine/README.md

 ## Overview

-This project is a simple, extensible text-processing pipeline.
-It dynamically loads one or more plugins at runtime and chains them together.
-Lines from standard input flow through the chain; each plugin transforms the text and forwards it to the next plugin.
-The special sentinel string `<END>` triggers a graceful drain and shutdown of the whole pipeline.
+This project is a modular, extensible text-processing pipeline designed to dynamically load and chain plugins at runtime.
+Each plugin processes strings and forwards the results to the next stage.
+The system is built to handle graceful shutdowns using a sentinel string `<END>`.

-Key points:
-- Plugins are shared libraries (`.so`) loaded at runtime.
-- Each plugin owns a worker thread and a bounded queue.
-- Synchronization uses a small monitor abstraction to avoid lost wakeups.
-- Shutdown is coordinated with a sentinel and join-based teardown.
+### Creating Plugins

+To create a new plugin, implement the SDK provided in `plugin_sdk.h`.
+The SDK defines the required functions and structures for integration:
+- `plugin_init`: Initialize the plugin.
+- `plugin_place_work`: Accept input for processing.
+- `plugin_attach`: Attach the plugin to the pipeline.
+- `plugin_wait_finished`: Wait for the plugin to finish processing.
+- `plugin_fini`: Clean up resources.

+Plugins should be compiled as shared libraries (`.so`) and placed in the `output/` directory.
+For example, a plugin named `uppercaser` should produce `output/uppercaser.so`.

 ## Project Structure